-Publish or push data from the Spreadsheet add-on to be organized and saved in the cloud so your Cube data reflects the most current and accurate information.
+Publish or push data from Cube's Spreadsheet Apps to be organized and saved in the cloud, so your Cube data reflects the most current and accurate information.
 This guide is designed to help you navigate the publishing process effectively and optimize your workflow.

-Learn how publishing works and how to publish from the Spreadsheet add-on.
+Learn how publishing works and how to publish from the Spreadsheet App.

 Spreadsheet and range considerations

 Templates, ranges, and spreadsheets must be set up correctly to support your goals.
 For the sections of your spreadsheet used primarily for publishing data back to Cube, the practices below support Cube in organizing the data it receives into the dimensions defined in the range.
-This setup is often completed during template building or the Cubification of an existing spreadsheet but should be reviewed each time you use this workbook to publish.
+This setup is often completed during template building or when connecting an existing spreadsheet to Cube, but should be reviewed each time you use this workbook to publish.

 Review and validate the range

 When publishing in Cube, the range you define is how your data is organized and processed.
-Cube stores your data at child dimensions, so parent dimensions can't be selected in your range.
-Dimensions sourced from formulas or tags also cannot be published to.
+Cube stores your data at child dimension members, so parent dimension members can't be selected in your range.
+Dimension members sourced from formulas or tags also cannot be published to.

 Learn more about dimensions and our data model.

-Learn more about validating in the Spreadsheet add-on.
+Learn more about validating in the Spreadsheet App.

 Hide, don't delete, repetitive dimensions

-Because your Cube is built by dimensions, all must be cited so Cube knows where to store and recall your data, but all dimensional data might not be necessary for the spreadsheet you are using.
+All dimensions must be cited when publishing so Cube knows where to store and recall your data, even if all dimensional data isn't required for the report or dataset you're building.

-During your Cube setup, we created a child dimension named with -other to capture your data in a non-specific way.
+Dimensions typically include a child dimension member named with "- other" to capture your data in a non-specific way.
 You may have changed the name, but the purpose remains to ensure the data you publish isn't tied to a specific dimension.

 Learn more about setting up your template or spreadsheet to work with Cube.